a11yproject/a11yproject.com/CONTENT_STYLE_GUIDE.md

 ### People, organizations, titles, and honorifics

-Honor how someone or something choses to officially spell their name.
+Honor how someone or something chooses to officially spell their name.

 #### Example